Wanted: Volunteers for the California Trail Interpretive Center

 Front Desk: Volunteers welcome visitors to the California Trail Interpretive Center and answer questions about the local area.
 Volunteers greet visitors from throughout the United States and around the world.

 California Trail Days: Volunteers greet visitors, monitor trails and exhibits, help children play with traditional toys and games, provide demonstrations and much more.
-In 2016, California Trail Days takes place June 4-5.
+In 2018, California Trail Days takes place May 19th thru 20th.

 Pioneer life demonstrations: Volunteers bring history to life at the Center’s outdoor wagon encampment while wearing pioneer clothing.
 The opportunities are endless, from Dutch oven cooking to performing pioneer tunes on a fiddle.
 Demonstrations may also take place in the Trail Center lobby.
 Examples include, but are not limited to: spinning, weaving, quilting, doll making and gunsmithing.